 ENG2534 – American Politics

-The course is topical in character, but regardless of the specific topic, broader historical patterns (continuities) as well as moments of fracture, dislocation and change will be considered.
-Explanatory paradigms include the role of ideas and ideologies, the influences of the media sphere, changing or clashing definitions of American identity(ies), the politics of symbolism, the impact of institutional continuity, and the influence of social changes and stresses.
+The course is topical in character, but regardless of the specific topic, broader institutional patterns as well as moments of fracture, dislocation and change will be considered.
+Explanatory paradigms include the role of ideas and ideologies, the influences of the media sphere, changing or clashing definitions of American identity(ies), the politics of symbolism, as well as the impact of geographical divergence (regionalism), social change and economic stress.

 After completing this course, you: